 We are not about to run out of energy: the world has sufficient energy reserves of all types for the next 80 years and resources to last over one thousand years.

-For this reason, coal offers a much higher level of supply security: most coal produced is used in the country of extraction.
+For this reason, coal offers a much higher level of supply security: most coal is used in the country of extraction.
 Where there is an indigenous source of coal, supply security is self-evident.
 Where coal is imported, supply is supported by a competitive market and a well-developed infrastructure.

 At around 3%, the European Union’s share of global energy reserves and resources is rather small.